Military career of Elvis Presley: The draft

 On January 8, 1956, his 21st birthday, Presley became eligible to be drafted into the military.
 Colonel Tom Parker, Presley's manager, was well aware of his client's draft status and how it could affect his career.
 In the summer of 1956, Parker wrote to the Department of Defense requesting that Presley be considered for Special Services, which would allow him to do only six weeks of basic training and then resume life as normal, performing several times a year for the armed forces.
-However, Parker had no intention of allowing Presley to sign up for Special Services, since Presley would have received no compensation for these performances besides standard military pay.
-Furthermore, each performance would have been recorded and filmed for sale to television stations worldwide and the armed forces would own the exclusive rights to these recordings, meaning all of the profits would be retained by the government.
+However, Parker had no intention of allowing Presley to sign up for Special Service, each performance would have been recorded and filmed for sale to television stations worldwide and the armed forces would own the exclusive rights to these recordings, meaning all of the profits would be retained by the government.
 Parker was unwilling to allow anyone to effectively enjoy Presley's talents for free, let alone profit from them.
 Over the next twelve months, Parker led Presley to believe that it was still possible to avoid the draft completely, while secretly planning to allow it.
 In his eyes, after a year of negative publicity, this was the perfect opportunity to change the view that older Americans had of him.
 Parker explained to Presley that this was a situation neither of them could refuse.
 When Presley was told that he would have to serve as a regular soldier, he was furious that Parker failed to get him out of the draft.
 Parker promised Presley that if he worked hard and served as a regular GI for two years, he would return "a bigger star" than when he left.